bitcraft/pytmx/readme.md

 TiledMap objects are returned from the loader.
 They contain layers, objects, and a bunch of useful functions for getting information about the map.
 In general, all of the pytmx types are not meant to be modified after being returned from the loader.
-While there is a potentional for modifing them, its not a supported function, and may change any time.
+While there is a potential for modifying them, its not a supported function, and may change any time.
 Please consider them read-only.